autoGilmore/SkipUseAPILibrary/README.md

 ### Troubleshooting:

 ## Changelog:
+080318:
+* Maximum collection size increased from 5,000 to 50,000 Pick IDs
+* Manager now logs-out before attempting to log-in
+* Updated tests to verify locally-stored members are properly retrieved
+* Updated API test to remove test members for testing consistency
+* Sample Music Project: added a category list and reference to the properties file for name and password
+* FIXED: a problem when getting locally-stored members were not found.
+Now will automatically get the member list from the service when referenced

 071218:
 * Added properties file for settings
 * Added an example project for a music selection helper
 * Updated test and Manager files to reference property settings
-* Fixed an issue with the timestamp not being serialized because of a leading underscore
+* FIXED: an issue with the timestamp not being serialized because of a leading underscore

 062818:
 * Updated standards for boolean variables and renamed.